aspose-cells/Aspose.Cells-Doc-md/english/gocpp/getting-started/system-requirements/_index.md

 ### Additional Dependency on Linux

-Aspose.Cells for Go on Linux depends on <a href="https://www.freedesktop.org/wiki/Software/fontconfig/">fontconfig</a> binaries both dynamic library and tool.
+Aspose.Cells for Go on Linux depends on <a href="https://www.freedesktop.org/wiki/Software/fontconfig/">fontconfig</a> binaries, both the dynamic library and the tool.
 Please install it before using:

 1. Installing fontconfig on Ubuntu or Debian<br>
    `sudo apt install libfontconfig fontconfig`
-1. Installing fontconfig on Fedora or CentOs<br>
+2. Installing fontconfig on Fedora or CentOS<br>
    `sudo yum install fontconfig`